Why is the VAT administratively superior to a retail sales tax?

 Retail sales taxes suffer from several enforcement problems.
-Most notably, there’s no cross reporting; the government has no record of the transaction and the retailer responsible for sending the check to the government for the tax it collects knows this..
+Most notably, there’s no cross-reporting; the government has no record of the transaction and the retailer responsible for sending the check to the government for the tax it collects knows this.
 As a result, compliance rates can be low.
-Most countries have found that, as a practical matter, retail sales tax rates of 10 percent or higher aren’t enforceable—buyers have greater incentives to avoid the tax and retailers have greater incentive not to send in the revenues.
+Most countries have found that, as a practical matter, retail sales tax rates of 10 percent or higher aren’t enforceable—buyers have greater incentive to avoid the tax and retailers have greater incentive to keep the revenues.
 Not coincidentally, all state sales tax rates are below 10 percent.

-For any tax, cross reporting is essential to keep compliance rates high.
-In the income tax, firms withhold income and payroll taxes on behalf of workers and send the money to the government.
-As a result, evasion rates on wage income are low.
-The exception is tips, which serves to prove the point.
+For any tax, cross-reporting is essential to compliance.
+In the income tax, evasion rates on wage income are low: firms withhold income and payroll taxes on workers’ behalf and send the money to the government.
+(The exception is tips, which proves the point.)
 In the VAT, the chain of crediting creates a natural audit trail.
 In a transaction between two businesses, the seller knows the buyer is reporting the transaction to claim a credit, so the seller has more incentive to report the transaction and pay tax.
 There’s no similar incentive under a retail sales tax.

 Tax Analysts.
 2011.
 The VAT Reader: What a Federal Consumption Tax Would Mean for America.
 Falls Church, VA: Tax Analysts.